Senate Considering Increased Funding for Science, Environment

 If signed into law, the Senate CJS bill would fund NSF at $8.317 billion — or $242 million above the FY 2019 enacted level and $319 million below the House bill.
 NSF’s Research and Related Activities account, which includes the Biological Sciences Directorate, would receive $6.8 billion, an increase of $249 million above FY 2019 and $1.1 billion more than the President’s request.
-NOAA would receive $5.3 billion in FY 2020, an increase of $88 million above FY 2019 and $142 million less than the House bill.
+NOAA would receive $5.3 billion in FY 2020, a decrease of $88 million below FY 2019 and $142 million less than the House bill.
 The President had proposed slashing the budget for NOAA by 18 percent in 2020.
 The Senate bill would provide $22.75 billion for NASA, $1.25 billion above the FY 2019 enacted level and $44 million above the House bill, with most of the increase going towards space exploration programs.
 The measure would provide flat funding ($6.9 billion) for NASA’s Science programs and $1.9 billion for Earth science.
 NIST would receive $1.04 billion in FY 2020, $53 million above FY 2019.

 The Senate Interior-Environment appropriations legislation would provide $13.7 billion overall for the Department of the Interior.
 The U.S. Geological Survey would be funded at $1.2 billion in FY 2020, an increase of $49 million above the FY 2019 enacted level and $27 million less than the House bill.
 The Bureau of Land Management (BLM) would receive $1.399 billion (+$53 million); the National Park Services would grow by $133 million to $3.36 billion; and U.S. Fish and Wildlife Service would be funded at $1.63 billion (+$52.7 million).